amsvang/Project0/README.md

   * DAO design pattern.
   * User interactions will be simulated by HTTP messaging via Postman.
 * Other:
-  * A SQL Script file that can be used to create a clone of your database structures.
   * Stretch Goal: A slide show presentation introducing your application before demoing it.

 **Example Bank Application Requirements**